vitalyakc/akivacap/README.md

 - `lastCheckTime`

 **Forward rate agreement current results**
-- `delta` (*rad* units) - signed integer, if < 0 - shows borrowers Fra debt, if > 0 shows dai amount waiting for injection (waiting of excess of injectionThreshold which is set during agrement init (is defined in Config contract)).
+- `delta` (in *rad* units) - signed integer, if < 0 - shows borrowers Fra debt, if > 0 shows dai amount waiting for injection (waiting of excess of injectionThreshold which is set during agrement init (is defined in Config contract)).
 Every agreement update `delta` is increased or decreased according to difference between current `dsr` from Multi Collateral Dai `Pot.sol` % and fixed `interestRate` %.
 After injection `delta` resets to zero
-- `deltaCommon` (*rad* units) - shows common profit for lender (< 0) or borrower (> 0).
+- `deltaCommon` (in *rad* units) - shows common profit for lender (< 0) or borrower (> 0).
 Every agreement update `delta` is increased or decreased according to difference between current `dsr` from Multi Collateral Dai `Pot.sol` % and fixed `interestRate` %.
 Unlike to `delta`, `deltaCommon` doesn't reset to zero after injection.

 **Basic agreement lifecycle**
 - borrower calls initAgreement via `FraFactory`. `FraFactory` deploys new storage for Agreement.